ME-Catalyst/sensingcam-ming-starter/docs/SECURITY.md

 1. **Change default credentials** – Update sensingCam (`main`/`servicelevel`), Mosquitto, Grafana, and InfluxDB credentials before exposing the stack.
 2. **Use digest authentication** – The sensingCam REST API requires HTTP digest auth; scripts and automations should never fall back to basic auth.
-3. **Transport security** – Terminate TLS at a reverse proxy for Grafana and Node-RED.
+3. **Transport security** – Terminate TLS at a reverse proxy for Grafana and Node-RED (the compose stack exposes HTTP by default).
 Enable MQTT TLS with per-topic ACLs to limit producers vs consumers.
 4. **Network isolation** – Place cameras on an isolated VLAN; only Frigate and Node-RED should reach RTSP/HTTPS endpoints.
 5. **Firmware integrity** – Validate SHA-256 checksums for camera firmware and keep the device on the latest signed release.
 6. **Audit trails** – Configure InfluxDB and Grafana to emit audit logs (Docker volumes provided).
 Ship logs to a SIEM if available.